Physical activity

 Sitting 8 X

 For sensor placement see sensor location.
 Internally the body position is calculated in intervals of 4s.
 The output is determent by the mode of the four seconds interval.
 This means that the output is the most frequent body position during the interval of four seconds.
+For an exemplary output interval of 60 minutes, the body position that was most frequently specified as the existing body position for the 4-second intervals within this period (60 minutes) is then output.

 movisensLIVE: BodyPosition can be calculated live on the sensor.